tyod993/TimeCard/README.md

 Current Bug List:
     - App currently closes when a login attempt is unsuccessful.
+    - When registration fails the app closes
+    - The register screen takes way too long to load and skips 47 frames

 Features to finish:
     -Animate the logging button on the main screen.